turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/2-fungible-token.md

 - transfers positive `amount` of tokens from the function call's predecessor account (sender) to `receiver_id`account.
   Then calls `ft_on_transfer` method on `receiver_id` contract and attaches a callback to resolve this transfer.
 - `ft_on_transfer` method  must return the amount of tokens unused by the receiver contract.
-The unused tokens must be refunded back to the sender account by the resolve transfer callback.
+The unused tokens must be refunded back to the sender account by the `ft_resolve_transfer` callback.

 FT token contract must pass all the remaining unused gas to `ft_on_transfer`